Yatharth806/carPricePrediction/README.md

 # Description
 ## What this project does?
    1. This project takes the parameters of an used car like: Company name, Model name, Year of Purchase, Fuel Type and Number of Kilometers it has been driven.
 2. It then predicts the possible price of the car.
-For example, the image below shows the predicted price of our Hyundai Grand i10.
+For example, the image below shows the predicted price of our Jagura XF 2.2.
 ## How this project does?
 1. First of all the data was scraped from Quikr.com (https://quikr.com) Link for data:
 2. The data was cleaned (it was super unclean :( ) and analysed.